deepfence/terraform-aws-cloud-scanner/README.md

-# Cloud compliance scanner for AWS by Deepfence
+# Cloud scanner for AWS by Deepfence

-This module deploys Cloud compliance scanner for AWS by creating underlying resources in AWS.
+This module deploys Deepfence cloud scanner for AWS by creating underlying resources in AWS.

 ### Notice